ktallett/unimalen/README.md

-# Unimalen
+# Unimalen - Drawing and Painting Application

-A lightweight drawing and painting application designed for creating zines and digital artwork.
+A lightweight drawing and painting application built with C++ and Qt 6 for creating zines and digital artwork.

+Designed for artists creating zines, comics, and illustrations with a focus on simplicity and essential drawing tools.

 ## Features

 - **Multi-page support** - Create zines with up to 24 pages
-- **Layer system** - Up to 3 layers per page for organized artwork
+- **Layer system** - Multiple layers per page for organized artwork
 - **Drawing tools** - Pencil, brush, spray, eraser, and more
 - **Shape tools** - Lines, squares, rounded rectangles, ovals (filled and outlined)
 - **Advanced tools** - Bezier curves, fill bucket, lasso selection